kintone-labs/kintone-js-sdk/docs/reference/record.md

 ### updateRecordByUpdateKey(params)

-Updates details of 1 record in an app by unique key.
+> Updates details of 1 record in an app by a unique key.

 **Parameter**